eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

         - it's natural that the folder structure should be visible in the client application (how obsidian works)
         - in a database, the storage system does not have to dictate how pages are organized
         - can have any kind of organization at the application layer
+      - VC is built in
+        - version control does not have to involve a separate app
     - cons:
       - portability:
         - plain-text markdown files are more readable than a database schema